adamlamee/adamlamee.github.io/why_physics.md

 </ul>

 <h3>Florida Science Enrollment and Demographics</h3>
 <p>Presented at the 2019 Spring meeting of the Florida Association of Science Supervisors, these data show multi-year trends in course enrollment and the demographic differences between course areas.
-See how <a href="">your Florida school district</a> is doing.</p>
+See how <a href="https://adamlamee.github.io/FL-STEM/">your Florida school district</a> is doing.</p>

 <hr />